vvncheung/driver-assignment/FEATURES.md

-- Data is persisted in MongoDB database
+- Data is persisted in MongoDB database.
+We do not lose data after browser refresh.
-- Ability to create orders
+- A user can create unassigned orders
+- A user can delete orders
+- A user can assign edit revenue/cost when order is assigned to a driver